 The MUSC College of Health Professions Doctor of Nurse Anesthesia Practice (DNAP) Program is dedicated to producing competent, compassionate, and knowledgeable Certified Registered Nurse Anesthetists (CRNA) who will meet the health care needs of society through clinical practice, education, and research.

 Students are educated in all facets of nurse anesthesia practice throughout the perioperative period.
 The first 18 months are primarily online/classroom instruction that supports the students’ acquisition of basic and advanced anesthesia skills necessary for the safe administration of anesthesia.
 Students practice clinical skills using low and high-fidelity simulation.
 Students are expected to demonstrate professional advocacy through attendance at state and/or national meetings.
 During the next 18 months, students are immersed in the clinical area where they administer anesthesia to all types of patients and in all types of practice settings.
 Students are evaluated on their ability to integrate didactic knowledge into clinical practice, demonstrate critical thinking skills, and appropriate interventions in patient management.

 Through our variety of clinical sites, Anesthesia for Nurses (AFN) students have opportunities to administer anesthesia to complicated pediatric and adult patients in a large teaching hospital and to patients in a variety case settings.
-This includes large teaching hospitals, community hospitals and rural independent CRNA practices.
-Students obtain extensive hands-on clinical experiences in administering many types of regional anesthesia.
+This includes large teaching hospitals, community hospitals and with rural independent CRNA practices.
+Students also obtain extensive hands-on clinical experiences in administering many types of regional anesthesia.

 The DNAP program offers a diverse selection of course work from managing information systems to crisis simulation in anesthesia.